 [Provide a list of the outcome of this development process.
 These should be all the software, it’s components and other items that are created to operate directly or indirectly with the medical device.
 This can also be provided in the Software Configuration List.
 In that case this section can be removed]

-DAS-COMBAT (R-package)
+DASCOMBAT (R-package)

 The R-package is the software product.
 A software git repository is delivered and located at: